-To Elvis fans Johnny Cash was the fourth member of the Million Dollar Quartet Before Walk The Line Johnny Cash was famous for his bass vocals, country music Here’s what Elvis had to say about Johnny Cash.
+To Elvis fans Johnny Cash was the fourth member of the now famous Million Dollar Quartet Before Walk The Line Johnny Cash was famous for his bass vocals, country music Here’s what Elvis had to say about Johnny Cash.

 The session pinpoints with unabashed accuracy where rock-n-roll got its energy.
 It proves that it wasn’t simply something that exploded on an unsuspecting world one day in 1955.

 The roots were clearly born and deeply rooted in country & gospel music.
 As Elvis, Perkins & Lewis mixed their unique styles; each performer’s gifts emerge with the rarest musical qualities.

 Elvis Talks about Johnny Cash – Elvis Interview: December 3, 1956